Evolution of Environmental Extremes

 Environmental Physiology at the University of Brighton from the Beginning

 Environmental Physiology has been an important feature within the broader discipline of Sport and Exercise Science at the University of Brighton for over 25 years, with activities of academic, research and consultancy priority.
-However, the presence of environmental physiology when we were Brighton Polytechnic and before that, the Chelsea College of Physical Education dates back some 50 years to the 1968 Olympics!
-From the early days of the Chelsea School of Human Movement to when we were Chelsea School of Physical Education, Sports Science, Dance and Leisure, then Chelsea School of Sport, to now the School of Sport and Service Management within the University of Brighton, there has been a strong commitment to study environmental extremes, which has enabled thousands of students to learn and reap the benefits from this exciting and rewarding, if not challenging field.
+However, the presence of environmental physiology when we were Brighton Polytechnic and before that, the Chelsea College of Physical Education dates back over 50 years to the 1968 Olympics!
+From the early days of the Chelsea School of Human Movement (which had moved from London in 1949) to when we were Chelsea School of Physical Education, Sports Science, Dance and Leisure, then Chelsea School of Sport and onwards to the School of Sport and Service Management before finally where we are now…the School of Sport and Health Sciences within the University of Brighton, there has been a strong commitment to study environmental extremes, which has enabled thousands of students to learn and reap the benefits from this exciting and rewarding, if not challenging field.
 Further, a considerable body of research now exists allied to environmental extremes that has been borne out of a long-lasting existence.
 As we know, a journey of a thousand miles (or students) begins with a single step!
 So this summary below is a whistle-stop tour through the evolution of environmental physiology that has led to the Environmental Extremes Lab at the University of Brighton as it is today.

 It seems sacrilegious not to mention Mexico City and altitude in the same breath when considering how the hypobaric hypoxic environment influenced sports performance at the 1968 Olympics.
 Our first environmental physiologist at Chelsea College of Physical Education, Dr Ray Watson, attended the Olympics back in 1968 to support the athletes and help them cope with the altitude.
 If this is not impressive enough, Dr Watson worked and supported Kipchoge (Kip) Keino no less in the lead up to the Olympics.
 For those too young to know or remember, Kip Keino was amongst the first in a long line of successful middle and long-distance runners to come out of Kenya.
 In the 1968 Mexico City Olympics he won the 1500 m Gold Medal, defeating the favourite and world record holder, Jim Ryan (US) by 20 metres, the largest winning margin in the history of the event.
 What was remarkable about his performance was that he won gold with an Olympic record (3 min 43.91s), when all other distance running events, male and female, were slower compared with the current world record at the time.
 Kip Keino was born and trained at altitude and with Kenyan and Ethiopian athletes winning 50% of the middle and long distance medals, this was instrumental in launching interest into altitude and sports physiology and how altitude training could improve endurance performance.
 Ron Clarke’s quote captured the feelings of many back in 1968, “This isn’t the Olympics—it’s a triangular match between Kenya, Ethiopia and Mexico“.
 Kip Keino’s accomplishments led him to join 23 other athletes to be inducted as inaugural members of the International Association of Athletics Federations Hall Of Fame in 2012.